devslopes/dwa-templates/coding-team-templates/coding-question.md

 - ❌ Bad: Empty (no answer)
 - ❌ Bad: No
 - ❌ Bad: Yes.
 I visited stackoverflow and some other resources.
-- ✅ Good: Yes.
+- ✅ Great: Yes.
 I think the solution of my problem might be discussed in this Stackoverflow thread, but neither og the solutions on this page helped me to solve the issue: [https://stackoverflow.com/questions/27131773/my-links-arent-working-should-be-simple-fix](https://stackoverflow.com/questions/27131773/my-links-arent-working-should-be-simple-fix)

 > [ Did you join the mentor’s call to get help on that issue?
 (Y/N) ]